 2. Install Cloud-Link in-line in front of client traffic with WAN port on uplink and internal clients hanging off the Cloud-Link LAN ports.

 3. Test to make sure the customers services are functional (Email, Phones, Printers+Scan to email, Web Browsing, Port Forwards)

 4. Run Shieldtest

-- External DNS records - If hosting services onsite, be sure to review customer external DNS records and prepare to update to the port forwarding IP provided by MDS subscription (Make sure you signed up for a port forwarding subscription is this is needed!!!)
+- External DNS records - If hosting services onsite, be sure to review customer external DNS records and prepare to update to the port forwarding IP provided by your OmniNet subscription (Make sure you signed up for a port forwarding subscription as this is needed!!!)

 - ISP DNS Servers - ISPs tend to block DNS queries from networks no their own.
 Don't use ISP DNS servers.